betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

 The major journals to check are [ACM Transactions on Graphics (TOG)](https://tog.acm.org), [Computer Graphics Forum (CGF)](https://www.eg.org/wp/eurographics-publications/cgf/), and the [Journal of Computer Graphics Techniques (JCGT)](http://www.jcgt.org); the major academic conferences where rendering stuff appears are SIGGRAPH, SIGGRAPH Asia, EGSR (Eurographics Symposium on Rendering), HPG (High Performance Graphics), MAM (Workshop on Material Appearance Modeling), EUROGRAPHICS, and i3D (ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games); another three industry conferences where interesting stuff often appears are DigiPro, GDC (Game Developers Conference) and GTC (Graphics Technology Conference).
 A complete listing of the contents for all of these conferences every year, along with links to preprints, is [compiled by Ke-Sen Huang](http://kesen.realtimerendering.com).

 A large number of people have contributed directly to Hyperion's development since the beginning of the project, in a variety of capacities ranging from core developers to support staff and all the way to notable interns.
-In no particular order, including both present and past: Brent Burley, Daniel Teece, David Adler, Matt Jen-Yuan Chen, Yining Karl Li, Mark Lee, Wei-Feng Wayne Huang, Joe Schutte, Andrew Gartner, Jennifer Yu, Peter Kutz, Ralf Habel, Patrick Kelly, Gregory Nichols, Andrew Selle, Christian Eisenacher, Jan Novák, Ben Spencer, Doug Lesan, Lisa Young, Tami Valdez, Andrew Fisher, Noah Kagan, Benedikt Bitterli, Thomas Müller, Tizian Zeltner, Mathijs Molenaar, Laura Lediav, Guillaume Loubet, David Koerner, Simon Kallweit, Gabor Liktor, Ulrich Muller, and Serge Sretschinsky.
+In no particular order, including both present and past: Daniel Teece, Brent Burley, David Adler, Matt Jen-Yuan Chen, Yining Karl Li, Mark Lee, Wei-Feng Wayne Huang, Joe Schutte, Andrew Gartner, Jennifer Yu, Peter Kutz, Ralf Habel, Patrick Kelly, Gregory Nichols, Andrew Selle, Christian Eisenacher, Jan Novák, Ben Spencer, Doug Lesan, Lisa Young, Tami Valdez, Andrew Fisher, Noah Kagan, Benedikt Bitterli, Thomas Müller, Tizian Zeltner, Mathijs Molenaar, Laura Lediav, Guillaume Loubet, David Koerner, Simon Kallweit, Gabor Liktor, Ulrich Muller, and Serge Sretschinsky.
 Our closest research partners at Disney Research Studios and elsewhere include (in no particular order): Marios Papas, Per Christensen, Julian Fong, Christophe Hery, Wojciech Jarosz, Fabrice Rouselle, Rasmus Tamstorf, Ryusuke Villemin, and Magnus Wrenninge.
-Invaluable support from studio leadership over the years has been provided by (again, in no particular order): Nick Cannon, Golriz Fanai, Rajesh Sharma, Chuck Tappan, Sean Jenkins, Darren Robinson, Hank Driskill, Kyle Odermatt, Ernie Petti, Bettina Martin, Laura Franek, Collin Larkins, Andy Hendrickson, and Dan Candela.
+Invaluable support from studio leadership over the years has been provided by (again, in no particular order): Nick Cannon, Golriz Fanai, Bettina Martin, Laura Franek, Collin Larkins, Rajesh Sharma, Chuck Tappan, Sean Jenkins, Darren Robinson, Hank Driskill, Kyle Odermatt, Adolph Lusinsky, Ernie Petti, Kelsey Hurley, Tad Miller, Mark Hammel, Mohit Kallianpur, Brian Leach, Josh Staub, Steve Goldberg, Scott Kersavage, Andy Hendrickson, Dan Candela, Ed Catmull, and many others.
 Of course, beyond this enormous list, there is an even more enormous list of countless artists, technical directors, production supervisors, and other technology development teams at Disney Animation who motivated Hyperion, participated in its development, and contributed to its success.
+If anything in this post has caught your interest, keep an eye out for open position listings on [DisneyAnimation.com](https://www.disneyanimation.com/careers/open-positions); maybe these lists can one day include you!

 Finally, here is a list of all publicly released and announced projects to date made using Disney's Hyperion Renderer: